tksh164/rdclauncher/README.md

     ```

 - The history file located at `%LocalAppData%\rdclauncher\rdclauncher.exe_Url_<random-string>\<version>\user.config`.
 Delete this file if you want to delete the history.
-- The RDC launcher launch at the center of screen of the mouse cursor located on.

 ## 🔨 Build from source